jensmtg/influx/README.md

-> **Notice**
+> **Note**
 > As the creator mentioned below, the plugin is no longer maintained.
-Check out an alternative implementation: [in Obsidian](obsidian://show-plugin?id=better-search-views) or [on Github](https://github.com/ivan-lednev/better-search-views)
+Check out an [alternative implementation](https://github.com/ivan-lednev/better-search-views)

 > **Warning**
 > I'm sad to say I can't find the time to maintain this plug-in.
 As such, issues will not be read.
 I may merge pull requests from time to time.
 If you think you can maintain this plugin please contact me.